The above U.S. LCL online freight calculator allows you to quickly estimate sea shipping costs for goods exported from the United States.

 Look at the picture.
 Imagine how many shipping boxes you can fit into one cubic meter.
 Click on it to watch a video on YouTube and see the volume containing just one cubic meter.

 Shipping freight LCL is the most economical way to deliver a relatively large cargo from the United States overseas.
-The advantage of shipping goods LCL is that typically, the cargo's weight in shipping LCL freight is not a pricing factor*.
+The advantage of shipping goods LCL is that, typically, the cargo's weight in shipping LCL freight is not a pricing factor*.

 *Does not apply if you ship extremely heavy cargo when the density of transporting goods exceeds a density limit assigned to a particular routing.
 However, if you ship regular commodities, then the weight of the cargo shouldn't exceed the density limit.

-In other words, unlike with international parcel or airfreight shipping, freight rates in LCL shipping depend on the cargo volume, not the weight per cubic meter (or cubic feet in the USA), and not the weight of the load in kilograms or pounds.
+In other words, unlike international parcel or airfreight shipping, freight rates in LCL shipping depend on the cargo volume, not the weight per cubic meter (or cubic feet in the USA), and not the weight of the load in kilograms or pounds.
 As cargo is delivered at sea freight carriers' freight terminals (called CFS—Container Freight Station), international shippers should not worry about the weight of the load.
 If utilizing LCL freight, the weight of shipping goods is not a pricing factor.

-On our website, you can find more about a cubic meter in shipping cargo from the U.S. abroad.
+On our website, you can find more information about a cubic meter in shipping cargo from the U.S. abroad.